MohammadYounes/MVC5-MixedAuth/README.md

+#Important Announcement

+This project is more of a proof of concept that makes mixed authentication appear as if its an external provider.
+I recommend using [OWIN-MixedAuth](https://github.com/MohammadYounes/Owin-MixedAuth), because its modular and works seamlessly with other authentication providers.

 # ASP.NET MVC 5 Mixed Authentication
 Mixing Windows and Forms Authentication (Windows + Forms)
 ![Login](https://raw.githubusercontent.com/MohammadYounes/MVC5-MixedAuth/screens/screens/Login.PNG)

-##Announcement

-This project is more of a proof of concept that makes mixed authentication appear as if its an external provider.
-I recommend using [OWIN-MixedAuth](https://github.com/MohammadYounes/Owin-MixedAuth), because its modular and works seamlessly with other authentication providers.

 ===========